antononcube/Raku-Jupyter-Chatbook/README.md

 ## In brief

-This Raku package is fork of Brian Duggan's ["Jupyter::Kernel"](https://github.com/bduggan/raku-jupyter-kernel).
+This Raku package is a fork of Brian Duggan's ["Jupyter::Kernel"](https://github.com/bduggan/raku-jupyter-kernel).

 "Jupyter::Kernel" is a pure Raku implementation of a Raku kernel for Jupyter clients¹.